 The first-line treatment for anxiety is psychotherapy.
 Under certain circumstances, psychiatrists at the Counseling Center may prescribe short-term courses of anxiolytic medication.
 The Counseling Center does not prescribe benzodiazepines on an ongoing basis.

 You can encourage your friend to come to the Counseling Center and you may offer to accompany them to their appointment, to ease any discomfort that they may feel.
 In addition, we are happy to talk to students who would like to help their friends and offer suggestions to assist with your specific concern.
+You can also make an online report via Canes Care for Canes and a UM administrator will reach out to the student of concern.
+Reports may be made anonymously.

 You can call the Director of the Counseling Center, Dr. René Monteagudo, at 305-284-5511 during office hours.
 We are always happy to listen to your concerns and to provide you with general information.
 If your child is over 18 years old, however, your child must sign a release of information in order for us to discuss information specific to his or her care.
 As a matter of policy, we do not send email responses about students.